nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating persons by name or company: `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names or companies contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`